 It’s a common question all of us have had; how long does something last in our fridge once prepared?
-Lets take a look at tuna salad and how long we could reasonably expect it to remain good to eat.
+Lets take a look at how long tuna salad lasts.

 Canned tuna lasts a lot longer than fresh tuna.
 The expiry date on the can will give the approximate recommended shelf life.
 Under normal circumstances, canned tuna can easily be kept unopened for at least 1 year after purchase.

 Since canned food usually has a much longer shelf life, canned tuna can also be edible beyond the expiration date.
 However you must be careful to ensure the packaging was not compromised, and it was well-stored.
 This is because spoiled fish can harbor very dangerous bacteria and cause food poisoning.